 On November 25th, 1985, at the coveted Madison Square Garden in New York City, a controversy occurred in the ring between then-champion, Wendi Richter and The Spider (a.k.a.
-Fabulous Moolah) that has since gone down in folklore as the Original Screwjob of professional wrestling.* The incident was brought about by Vince McMahon’s need to take the title away from Richter after she tried to renegotiate her contract with the company.
+Fabulous Moolah) that has since gone down in folklore as the Original Screwjob of professional wrestling.* The incident was brought on by Vince McMahon’s need to take the title away from Richter after she tried to renegotiate her contract with the company.

-In 1985, Richter was on top of the world.
+In 1985, Wendi Richter was on top of the world.
 A two-time women’s champion, she had become the face of the women’s division.
 But following WrestleMania, she felt she was underpaid.
 According to some sources, the main male stars of the show received huge paydays: Paul Orndorff reportedly received $20,000, Mr. T received $100,000, Roddy Piper received $75,000, and Hulk Hogan got between $75,000 and $100,000.
 Wendi Richter was paid $5,000.
 Despite being a household name who had helped a lot with the first MTV shows that led to WrestleMania, her weekly average was about $2,500, before travel expenses.
 At the “Brawl to End It All” match against Moolah the year before, she had reportedly received $1,500.

 Richter felt she was getting screwed by the company and asked for a better contract.
 Also, since she was showcased in the cartoon show, she wanted royalties for that, at a time when royalties weren’t given to everyone.
 She also refused to sign a merchandise contract.
 However, it wasn’t that she didn’t want to sign a new contract, as some have reported in subsequent years.
-She had a five-year deal in place, but she wanted to renegotiate it, or at the very least get some compensation for what she had brought to the company over the previous 16 months. “[McMahon] didn’t want to pay me,” Richter said in an interview.
+She had a five-year deal in place, but she wanted to renegotiate it, or at the very least, get some compensation for what she had brought to the company over the previous 16 months. “[McMahon] didn’t want to pay me,” Richter said in an interview.
 “I was being paid what the people in opening matches were being paid.”
-Richter also said Vince was telling her she had a legitimate complaint over this, but he would never do anything about it.
+Richter also said Vince was telling her she had a legitimate complaint about this, but he would never do anything about it.
 Putting things into context, even if Richter felt underpaid, she was paid more than all the other female wrestlers, except for Moolah.

 “When I dropped the belt at WrestleMania to Wendi Richter, a woman I had trained, she was paid twice as much as the challenger as I was as the defending champion,” said Leilani Kai.